War, Violence, and Revolutions

 More detailed information can be found on the faculty biography pages.

-Dr. T. David Curp, Associate Professor of History, teaches a variety of courses on contemporary European history, with an emphasis on Eastern Europe and the Balkans.
+Dr. T. David Curp, History, teaches a variety of courses on contemporary European history, with an emphasis on Eastern Europe and the Balkans.

-Dr. Joshua Hill, Assistant Professor of History, specializes in modern China and East Asia.
+Dr. Joshua Hill, History, specializes in modern China and East Asia.

-Dr. Alec Holcombe, Assistant Professor of History, specializes in modern Southeast Asia and Vietnam.
+Dr. Alec Holcombe, History, specializes in modern Southeast Asia and Vietnam.

-Dr. Nukhet Sandal, Associate Professor of Political Science and Director of Global Studies, specializes in human security, religion and global politics, conflict management, and the politics of divided societies.
+Dr. Nukhet Sandal, Political Science, specializes in human security, religion and global politics, conflict management, and the politics of divided societies.

-Dr. Ingo Trauschweizer, Associate Professor of History, Associate Professor of History and Director of CHI; specializes in modern military and international history.
+Dr. Ingo Trauschweizer, History, specializes in modern military and international history.